 (Macon, Atlanta, Columbus, Savannah):

 The School of Medicine was established in 1982 to educate physicians and health professionals to meet the primary care and health care needs of rural and medically underserved areas of Georgia.
-The Mercer School of Medicine Doctor of Medicine program utilizes a problem-based education that provides early patient care experiences.
-The School's academic environment fosters the development of clinical problem-solving and instills in each student an awareness of the place of the basic medical sciences in medical practice.
-The School of Medicine operates two four-year campuses.
-Following their second year, students participate in core clinical clerkships at the School's primary teaching hospitals: Medical Center of Central Georgia in Macon, Memorial University Medical Center in Savannah, and The Medical Center and St. Francis Hospital in Columbus.
+The School’s academic environment fosters the development of clinical problem solving and instills in each student an awareness of the place of the basic medical sciences in medical practice.
+The School of Medicine operates two four-year campuses in Macon and Savannah and an additional teaching hospital in Columbus.